jbflores95/osticket-prereqs/README.md

 </p>
 <p>
-Back to the osInstaller in your browser, scroll down to Database Settings and insert the Database, Username, and Password.
+Back to the osInstaller in your browser, scroll down to Database Settings, and insert the Database, Username, and Password.
 </p>
 MYSQL Database: osTicket
 </p>